 What to do on level 3 (performance)

-In order to reach this stage, a company must first show that the product is better than that of competitors.
+In order to reach this stage, a company must first show that the product is better than that of its competitors and that it offers functional benefits.
 The powerful use of the previously mentioned unique selling points can contribute to this.
+The company must also show it is better at customer service than its competitors.

 What to do on level 4 (advantage)